cbarbr/ws_fpga/README.md

 This was a class project for EECS 570 Parallel Computing Architecture at the University of Michigan.
 The paper associated with this work is available under `paper/570_FPGA_GEMM_Accel_Report.pdf`.

-This project was built for Vivado 2025.1 and uses a build script avoid storing project information on the repo.
+This project was built for Vivado 2025.1 and uses a build script to avoid storing project information on the repo.

 It targets a Digilent Arty-A7 dev board.
 Board files for installation into Vivado can be found at https://github.com/Digilent/vivado-boards.
 Vivado must have Artix-7 FPGA devices installed as well.